 - Does this position have any type of paid leave?
 I know this is a contract, but are there provisions for sick leave?

-While this is neither an exhaustive list nor completely applicable to every contract, you can see how he’s thoughtfully chosen to ask questions that have an impact on both sides of the working relationship.
-Feel free to change it up as you see fit, and cover all your bases from day one.
+While this list of tips for freelance web developers isn’t applicable to every contract, you can see how he’s thoughtfully chosen questions that impact both sides of the working relationship.
+Feel free to modify it as you see fit and cover all your bases from day one.

 Get things in writing

-It doesn’t matter who you are or what kind of job you are working, the number one piece of advice in the employment world is to get things in writing.
+It doesn’t matter who you are or what kind of job you are working; the number one tip for freelance web developers is to get things in writing.
 Just because you have talked at length about completing a project or discussed the payment details doesn’t mean a client can’t still pull out at the last minute.
-And what happens if you put off other clients or turned down another job for this, only to have the rug pulled out from under you?
-It’s a humbling lesson to learn, and if you don’t have to be one of those people who learns it the hard way, all the better.

 Don’t oversell your skills or time